JerryLiu0911/RERTA-Remote-Sensing-Platform/README.md

 ## 🌳 Project Overview

+### For an example workflow and tutorial, please look at the Project Playground.ipynb jupyter notebook ###

 The RERTA (Remote Environmental Research and Technology Applications) platform enables researchers to:

 - **Integrate multi-source ecological data** from field measurements, UAV remote sensing, and biodiversity surveys